Top 5 Mobile Security Threats and How UEM Can Stop Them

 UEM as a Solution to Data Leakage

-Unified Endpoint Management (UEM) plays a pivotal role in preventing data leakage through comprehensive management and security controls:
+Unified Endpoint Management (UEM) plays a pivotal role in preventing internet leakage through comprehensive management and security controls:

 Application Management: UEM solutions can whitelist and blacklist apps, preventing the installation of applications that do not comply with corporate security policies.
 This control is crucial in avoiding data leakage through apps with excessive permissions or poor security practices.